OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 You can refrain from firing the globe after completing the spell, if you wish.
 A small globe about the size of a sling stone, cool to the touch, appears in your hand.
 At any time, you or a creature you give the globe to can throw the globe (to a range of 40 feet) or hurl it with a sling (to the sling’s normal range).
 It shatters on impact, with the same effect as the normal casting of the spell.
 You can also set the globe down without shattering it.
 After 1 minute, if the globe hasn’t already shattered, it explodes.

-**_At Higher Levels._** When you cast this spell using a spell slot of 7th level or higher, the damage increases by 1d6 for each slot level above 6th.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 7th level or higher, the damage increases by 1d6 for each slot level above 6th.

 ### Spells (G)